 They squandered it.

-Same Medicare's going broke too.
+Same Medicare is going broke too.

-The same government that promised you get to keep your doctor, keep your care, and the average family will save on average $2,500 per family per year.
+The same government that promised you get to keep your doctor, keep your care, and the average family will save, on average, $2,500 per family per year.

-Well, we're all paying now close to 250% more than we were paying before Obamacare, followed by millions losing their doctors, millions losing their plans, and almost 40% of the country only having one Obamacare Exchange option available to them.
+Well, we're all paying now close to 250% more than we were paying before Obamacare, followed by millions losing their doctors, millions losing their plans, and almost 40% of the country only having one Obamacare exchange option available to them.

 How did that work out?

-How is the issue of law and order in democratic cities and states working out?
+How is the issue of law and order in Democratic cities and states working out?

 Not too well from what I can see.